Joe Hildebrand: Why the fight against Trump 'isn't about racism'

 It is perhaps telling that whenever I perused the front pages of Mexico's main paper Reforma during my stay I found little, if anything, about Trump.
 The stories were about the economy, jobs, a report warning of recession, stuff that actually mattered to people on the ground.
 Granted, my Spanish isn't exactly perfecto but I don't think I even saw Trump's name on page one.
 Frankly, they have their own crazy president to deal with.

-And in a megacity the population of Australia where millions don't even have running water, they also have problems slightly more pressing than who might have been offended by a tweet or two.
+And in a megacity with the population of Australia where millions don't even have running water, they also have problems slightly more pressing than who might have been offended by a tweet or two.

 But this hasn't stopped the supposed champions of the poor complaining about their own hurt feelings on Capitol Hill, as I found out when I picked up a copy of the New York Times on the way home.